 - a.
-Review and monitor all athletic programs of the university to ensure that such programs are of benefit primarily to the student/athletes and that policies reflect local needs and interests of the university community. - Review and monitor programs for compliance (in letter and in spirit) with applicable athletic associations and conference rules and regulations. - c.
-Review and monitor athletic programs to ensure conformity to the regulations of Title IX. - d.
-Recommend additions or deletions to the athletic program. - e.
-Review and approve/disapprove schedules prior to each athletic season, or before teams' schedules are finalized.
-Demonstrate concern for the student/athlete in regard to such factors as length of season, number of contests, frequency and length of trips, departure times, number of class days missed, and level of competition.
-Games should not be scheduled during final exam week or the two days prior to finals. - f.
-Review and/or make recommendations on eligibility lists each semester and prior to each athletic season as required by conference regulations.
-Before the FAR's signature goes on the Eligibility Form, the Faculty Athletic Committee has reviewed and voted on each participant. - g.
-Establish standards for granting athletic awards and approve/disapprove list of awardees. - h.
-Act as a hearing board for appeals from student/athletes in regard to matters of participation or termination in an athletic program and other issues as appropriate.
+Work to support the student-athlete's academic and non-academic learning and development - b.
+Work to promote and support the Highlands Athletic program - c.
+Review and monitor all athletic programs of the university to ensure that such programs are of benefit primarily to the student-athletes and that policies reflect local needs and interests of the university community. - d.
+Maintain open communication with the Compliance Officer, Athletic Director, and FAR in terms of Highlands compliance with applicable athletic associations and conference rules and regulations. - e .
+Maintain open communication with the Compliance Officer, Athletic Director, and FAR in terms of Highland's conformity to the regulations of Title IX.
+Bring issues of compliance raised by faculty to the Compliance Officer, Athletic Director and FAR and assist these individuals as requested.
+Report results back to faculty. - f.
+Review and make recommendations to the Athletic Department and the university administration for any additions or eliminations to the athletic program. - g.
+Work with the athletic department and administration to minimize the impact of practice schedules, games, and postseason competition on student-athlete's academic success. - h.
+Act as a hearing board for appeals from student-athletes in regard to matters of participation, transfer, or termination in an athletic program and other issues as appropriate.
 Due process guidelines shall be followed, and a requested hearing should be scheduled in a timely manner.
 A hearing board shall be composed of at least three (or more) members of the Faculty Athletic Committee.
 Mediation may be attempted before an actual meeting if both parties agree.